creative-sizzle/wn-redirect-plugin/README.md

 ### How caching works

 If caching is enabled (and supported) every request which is handled by this plugin will be cached.
-It will be stored with tag `Vdlp.Redirect`.
+It will be stored with tag `CreativeSizzle.Redirect`.

 When you modify a redirect all redirect cache will be invalidated automatically.
 It is also possible to manually clear the cache using the 'Clear cache' button in the Backend.